How To Decorate a Wedding Without Flowers

 Fabrics & Draping: Your Dreamy Foundation

-Here's where it gets really fun: you can manipulate fabric to create architectural elements that don't actually exist.
-Hang different lengths of fabric from your ceiling to create the illusion of height and movement.
+The most fun part is that you can manipulate fabric to create architectural elements that don't actually exist.
+Hang fabric of different lengths from your ceiling to create the illusion of height and movement.
 Drape fabric in swags across walls to create visual interest and depth.
-Use fabric panels to section off different areas of your venue – maybe create a cozy cocktail nook or frame your dessert table.
+Use fabric panels to section off different areas of your venue – perhaps to create a cosy cocktail nook or to frame your dessert table.
+Colour coordination is crucial here, and fabric provides endless possibilities.
+You can opt for a monochromatic scheme for a sophisticated look, or mix complementary colours for a more dynamic effect.
+Don't forget about patterns either – subtle stripes, delicate dots, or even bold geometrics can add character to your space without overwhelming it.

 Candles & Lighting: Set the Mood, Steal the Show

-Nothing says romance quite like the warm glow of candlelight, and honey, this is where you can really go all out without anyone missing those traditional centerpieces.
-If you're wondering how to decorate wedding tables without flowers, this is your answer!
-We're talking about creating layers of light that make your entire celebration feel like it's wrapped in golden magic.
+Nothing says romance quite like the warm glow of candlelight.
+This is your chance to go all out without anyone missing those traditional centrepieces!
+If you're wondering how to create wedding centrepieces without flowers, look no further.
+We're talking about creating layers of light that will make your entire celebration feel wrapped in golden magic.
+These simple centrepieces rely on the timeless beauty of candlelight to create an unforgettable ambience.

 Essential candle varieties to consider:

-- Pillar candles of varying heights for dramatic tablescape depth
+- Pillar candles of varying heights for a dramatic tablescape depth

 - Delicate tea lights for subtle sparkle and intimate ambiance